Minority-Focused Text-to-Image Generation via Prompt Optimization: Experiments

 \subsection{Results}

-\textbf{Qualitative comparisons.} \Figref{fig:samples_comp_sdxl} presents a comparison of generated samples of our approach with two baselines.
-Notice that our MinorityPrompt tends to yield highly more distinct and complex features (\eg, intricate visual elements~\citep{arvinte2023investigating, serra2019input}) compared to the baseline samplers, demonstrating its effectiveness even with distilled pretrained models.
-A significant observation, also reflected in~\Figref{fig:front}, is that MinorityPrompt often counters the inherent demographic biases of T2I models, \eg, by adjusting age or skin color.
+\textbf{Qualitative comparisons.} \cref{fig:samples_comp_sdxl} presents a comparison of generated samples of our approach with two baselines.
+Notice that our MinorityPrompt tends to yield highly more distinct and complex features (\eg, intricate visual elements~\citep{arvinte2023investigating, serra2019input}) compared to the baseline samplers.
+A significant observation, also reflected in~\cref{fig:front}, is that MinorityPrompt often counters the inherent demographic biases of T2I models, \eg, by adjusting age or skin color.
 See the samples in the second and third rows of the figure.
-A more extensive set of generated samples, including those from SDv1.5 and v2.0, can be found in~\Secref{sec:additional_samples}.
+A more extensive set of generated samples, including those from SDv1.5 and v2.0, can be found in the supplementary.

-\textbf{Quantitative evaluations.} \Tabref{tab:main_results} exhibits performance comparisons across three distinct T2I models.
-Observe that our sampler outperforms all baselines in generating low-likelihood samples, while maintaining reasonable performance in text-to-alignment and user preference; also see~\Figref{fig:ll_dist} where we present the distributions of log-likelihood.
-However, the performance trends for SDXL-LT results differ slightly from those of SDv1.5 and SDv2.0 across all tailored samplers, with particularly degraded results.
-We attribute this to the small-step nature of distilled models, which offer fewer opportunities to intervene in the sampling process, thereby limiting the potential for quantitative improvements.
+\textbf{Quantitative evaluations.} \cref{tab:main_results} exhibits performance comparisons across three distinct T2I models.
+Observe that our sampler outperforms all baselines in generating low-likelihood samples while maintaining reasonable performance in text-alignment and user preference; see {the supplementary} for the corresponding log-likelihood distributions.
+An important point is that MinorityPrompt significantly improves the previous state-of-the-art in minority generation (\ie, SGMS~\citep{um2024self}) in almost all cases, highlighting the effectiveness of our approach in the T2I context.
+As expected, our advantage often comes with some compromise in image quality, \eg, evidenced by lower PickScore and Density values compared to the DDIM sampler.
+We leave the user study results in the supplementary.

-\textbf{Ablation studies.} \Tabref{tab:ablations} investigates the impact of key design choices in our framework.
-Specifically,~\Tabref{tab:impact_opt_target} highlights the benefits of optimizing small sets of token embeddings, which outperform alternatives targeting text or null-text embeddings in both text alignment and log-likelihood.
-The advantage of using the proposed objective function~\eqref{eq:popt_ours} is exhibited in~\Tabref{tab:impact_J}, where the naively-extended framework based on~\eqref{eq:popt_naive} demonstrates significant performance gap compared to our carefully-crafted approach.~\Tabref{tab:impact_v} explores various initialization techniques for $\bv$.
-While all methods yield substantial improvements over the unoptimized sampler (see ``unoptimized'' in \Tabref{tab:impact_J} for comparison), we observe that further gains can be achieved with properly chosen initial words.
-A more comprehensive analysis and ablation study, encompassing additional design choices and applications to trending sampling techniques such as CFG++~\citep{chung2024cfg++}, is presented in~\Secref{sec:further_ablations}.